isomerpages/psd-goc/pages/Legacy Planning Roadshow.md

 <p></p>
 <hr>
 <hr>
-<p><em>Registration slots for 'Panel Discussion Talk - What is Legacy Planning?' has been closed as the slots have been fully taken up.
+<p><em>Registration slots for 'Panel Discussion Talk - What is Legacy Planning?' has been closed as the slots have been <u>fully taken up</u>.
 However, walk-ins are welcomed and will be admitted on a first-come, first-served basis, subject to availability.</em>
 </p>
 <p></p>
 <hr>